automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

-# The Dynamic Schema in Automerge
+# Using the dynamic schema and core data model

 Store, read, share, and synchronize complex data in an Automerge document.

 ## Overview

-The central data type of Automerge is a ``Document`` which presents a data model similar to a JSON document.
+The ``Document`` class provides access to the Automerge core API and low-level methods to read and write values into an Automerge document.
-The structure is composed of arrays and string keyed maps, nested within one another.
+The dynamic data model within an Automerge document is similar to a JSON document.
-Unlike JSON, a `Document` is backed by a set of nested CRDTs.
+Unlike JSON, a `Document` is backed by sets of nested CRDTs, which track the changes made within the data model.
-Because of this, a `Document` can be merged with any other `Document` in a manner which preserves user intent as much as possible.
+By using CRDTs, a `Document` can be consistently merged with other `Document` in a manner which preserves user intent as much as possible.

 ### Document-based Model

-The `Document` class provides low-level methods to read and write values into an Automerge document.
+The Automerge dynamic data model is composed of arrays and string keyed maps, nested within one another, with the root of the data model (represented by ``ObjId/ROOT``) which is a map.
-The data within an Automerge document is composed of objects, represented by the enumeration ``Value``.
+The data within an Automerge document is composed of nested objects, represented by the enumeration ``Value``.
-Objects that contain other objects are composed of an identifier: ``ObjId``, and the type: ``ObjType``.
+Objects that contain other objects are have a unique identifier: ``ObjId`` and a type: ``ObjType``.
 Like JSON, Automerge includes objects that contain other objects: arrays (``ObjType/List``) and dictionaries (``ObjType/Map``).
 Also like JSON, dictionaries in Automerge are keyed only by Strings.